pulumi/docs/reference/pkg/nodejs/@pulumi/azure/eventhub/index.md

 ```

-The Name of the Destination where the capture should take place.
-At this time the only supported value is `EventHubArchive.AzureBlockBlob`.
+Specifies the name of the EventHub Namespace resource.
+Changing this forces a new resource to be created.

 <h3 class="pdoc-member-header">
-<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-azure/blob/master/sdk/nodejs/eventhub/eventHub.ts#L38">property namespaceName</a>
+<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-azure/blob/master/sdk/nodejs/eventhub/eventHub.ts#L39">property namespaceName</a>
 </h3>

 ```typescript